splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-dripstat-integration.rst

    drip5

-That’s it!
+That's it!
 You can now manage the integration from the previous integration tab.

 .. figure:: images/drip6.png